mix-steam-app/example-project/README.md

 	}
    ```
 	1. `OnLoad` is called when the module is loaded.
 In this example, it loads the first scene in the module's asset bundle. `OnLoad` is called after this module's dependencies' `OnLoad` methods are called.
-	1. `this.sceneAssetBundle` is a loaded AssetBundle containing the module's scenes at `Assets/ThirdPersonPlayground/Scenes`.
+	1. `this.sceneAssetBundle` is a loaded AssetBundle containing the module's scenes at `Assets/MyPlayground/Scenes`.
-	1. `this.assetBundle` is a loaded AssetBundle containing the module's non-scene assets at `Assets/ThirdPersonPlayground/Assets`.
+	1. `this.assetBundle` is a loaded AssetBundle containing the module's non-scene assets at `Assets/MyPlayground/Assets`.
 1. Create an Assembly Definition file in the folder.
-For example, `ThirdPersonPlayground.asmdef`
+For example, `MyPlayground.asmdef`
-	1. Unity will generate a `.dll` file for this module at `Library/ScriptAssemblies/ThirdPersonPlayground.dll`.
+	1. Unity will generate a `.dll` file for this module at `Library/ScriptAssemblies/MyPlayground.dll`.
 This file is required for the module to be loaded by Mix.
 1. Copy the `Playground` scene from the ThirdPersonController asset to the module's `Scenes` folder. (`Assets/Starters/ThirdPersonController/Scenes/Playground.unity`).
 	1. This is for convenience with Mix's module exporter.
 1. Create a Assembly Definition for at `StarterAssets/StarterAssets.asmdef` since it contains logic that is used the `Playground` scene.